R0uter/ss.conf-for-surge/README.md

 In order to use Shadowsocks in Surge.

-> `ssconf.py` can generate both gfwlist and whitelist, and auto update the gfwlist and adlist, whitelist's auto update function is not implement yet.
+> `ssconf.py` can generate both gfwlist and whitelist, and auto update, whitelist is too long for iOS now, only Surge Mac can read.

 ##Proxy list
 Proxy list is generate from gfwlist, all marked with `force-remote-dns`.